aclemons/emailrelay/doc/reference.md

-A configuration file can be used to provide additional options; put each option on a separate line, use the long option names but without the double dash, and separate the option name from the option value with spaces, eg:
+A configuration file can be used to provide additional options; put each option on a separate line, use the long option names but without the double dash, and separate the option name from the option value with spaces.
+For
+example:

         # emailrelay.conf
         log